 A Cable Clip / Tie

-If you want something that’s even simpler than a cable tube, you can use a cable tie.
+If you want something even more straightforward than a cable tube, you can use a cable tie.

 It’s a super-cheap solution, and while it won’t hide your cables, you can at least use it to tie them up and group them together, thus avoiding those annoying tangles.